Bernd Hölzenbein: Playing career

 A qualified merchant, Hölzenbein debuted for Eintracht Frankfurt in the Bundesliga in 1967 to serve for this club until his departure in 1981.
 A three times German Cup winner with them in 1974, 1975 and 1981, Hölzenbein also won the UEFA Cup with Frankfurt in 1980.
 His output of 160 goals in his 420 Bundesliga matches is still club record achievement for Frankfurt.

-He joined Fort Lauderdale Strikers in the United States in 1981.
+Hölzenbein joined Fort Lauderdale Strikers in the United States in 1981.
 He later played for Memphis Americans and Baltimore Blast in the Major Indoor Soccer League.

 In his international career, Hölzenbein scored five goals in forty appearances for West Germany between 1973 and 1978.
-One of his international goals was the equalizing goal in a 2–2 draw against Czechoslovakia in the UEFA Euro 1976 Final, which West Germany lost on penalties.
-However, he became the oldest player to score in a Euro final, aged 30 years and 103 days.
+He made six appearances at the 1974 World Cup finals, including the final.
+He also played in the UEFA Euro 1976 Final where he scored the equalizing goal in a 2–2 draw against Czechoslovakia, which West Germany lost on penalties.
+However, he was the oldest player to score in a Euro final, aged 30 years and 103 days.

+Death

+Hölzenbein died from complications of dementia on 15 April 2024, at the age of 78.